Bebrowskiy/house-price-predictor/README.md

 # House Price Predictor Project

-This project is a web application for predicting house prices in California using machine learning.
+This project is a web application for predicting house prices in California using machine learning (I use a sklearn dataset *fetch_california_housing*.
 Users can input various characteristics of a house, and based on this data, the model predicts the price of the house.

 ## Project Structure